 If you notice any of the 10 warning signs of Alzheimer's disease in yourself or someone you know, schedule an appointment with your doctor.
 An early diagnosis of Alzheimer's provides a range of benefits for the individuals who are diagnosed.

 Getting checked by your doctor can help determine what's causing symptoms.
 If Alzheimer’s is the cause, an early diagnosis allows you:

-- Access to treatment options: Current medications do not cure Alzheimer’s, but one treatment — aducanumab (Aduhelm™) — is the first therapy to demonstrate that removing amyloid, one of the hallmarks of Alzheimer’s disease, from the brain is reasonably likely to reduce cognitive and functional decline in people living with early Alzheimer’s.
+- Access to treatment options: Current medications do not cure Alzheimer’s, but two treatments — aducanumab (Aduhelm®) and lecanemab (Leqembi®) — demonstrate that removing beta-amyloid, one of the hallmarks of Alzheimer’s disease, from the brain reduces cognitive and functional decline in people living with early Alzheimer’s.
 (Access to aducanumab is limited, as is Medicaid coverage of the drug.
 Ask your doctor about availability.)
 Others may help lessen symptoms, such as memory loss and confusion, for a limited time.
 An early Alzheimer’s diagnosis provides you with a better chance of benefiting from treatment.

 - An opportunity to participate in clinical trials: An early diagnosis makes individuals eligible for a wider variety of clinical trials, which advance research and may provide medical benefits.